mightymeld/mightymeld-memory/README.md

 ## Setting up your favorite text editor

 You can choose “Open in Editor” in various places in MightyMeld to open files in your text editor.
-This project is set up to work with VS Code.
+This project is set up to open VS Code.
 If you want to use a different editor, you can change the `editor` field in `mightymeld.json` to a different editor.
 See the [editor documentation](https://docs.mightymeld.com/docs/setup/reference/configuration#editor) for more information.